 The American Pitbull Terrier’s origins began in England, where Bulldogs and Terriers were bred together in order to create powerful and nimble fighting dogs.
+They come from long lines of molosser dogs, and share that lineage with the Caucasian Shepherd and other breeds.
 In America, the larger and more powerful dogs were bred together in order to create a larger strain of fighting dogs, and overtime these larger dogs were named the American Pitbull Terrier.
 These dogs were trained to viciously attack other dogs for sport, but to stop fighting when the humans entered the ring, which is where their ferocious and human loving labels originate from.

 During the World Wars the Pitbull Terrier was used as a mascot for the American Army, and he was used in recruitment posters because they wanted to recruit brave, loyal and determined soldiers, which was exactly what the Pitbull Terrier is.
 He is not recognized by the American Kennel Club (AKC), but he is the most commonly found breed in rescue shelters across America, so there is an abundance of Pitbull Terriers around.
 There are four breeds that are commonly referred to as Pitbulls in the United States.